Skip to Content

 LEARNHOUSE_AI_EMBEDDING_MODEL=text-embedding-3-large

-LEARNHOUSE_AI_EMBEDDING_DIMENSIONSto another value (or use a model with a fixed, different size), you must migrate thecourse_embeddingcolumn and re-index existing courses. - Some providers have no embeddings API — Anthropic, DeepSeek, Moonshot, Mistral, OpenRouter, and Bedrock.
-With one of those selected for generation, embeddings automatically fall back to
+2. Some providers have no embeddings API — Anthropic, DeepSeek, Moonshot, Mistral, OpenRouter, and Bedrock.
+With one of those selected for generation, embeddings automatically fall back to Google when LEARNHOUSE_GEMINI_API_KEY is set; otherwise set LEARNHOUSE_AI_EMBEDDING_PROVIDER to google, openai, or ollama.

 Non-RAG features (activity chat, course planning, MagicBlocks, the editor assistant) don’t need embeddings and work on any provider.